Introduction of Section 170 BNS

 Example 3 – Public Policy Promise (Not Bribery):

-A politician promises to improve roads and electricity if elected.
-This is a public policy promise and is not bribery.
+A politician promises to improve schools or roads if elected.
+This is not bribery because it falls under public policy declarations.

 Section 170 BNS Overview